 Appendix Table 12 shows triple difference heterogeneity estimates for new car loans and new car loan balances.
 The model is estimated separately on two groups of individuals (lower and upper terciles) based on available credit (panel A), Equifax Risk Score (panel B), and age (panel C).
-We do not winsorize the new auto loan variable at the 99% level.
-The reason is that the new dollar loan variable is a flow variable with a median of \$0.
-A decision to winsorize would affect a large fraction of the non-zero values.
+As in Appendix Table 11 we do not winsorize the new auto loan variable at the 99% level.